Can cats have paracetamol?

 Many over-the-counter pain medications contain paracetamol so it’s best practice to make sure your cat cannot access any human medicines in the house.
 Just like with children, make sure all medication is locked away in cabinets out of reach of wandering paws.

 Medicines that contain paracetamol include some cold and flu remedies, liquid medication such as Calpol.
 Paracetamol even has a different name in America, where it is called Acetaminophen.

 What can I give my cat as a painkiller?

 Cats are (obviously) very different to people and it is simply not safe to medicate cats with human medicines.
-There are lots of safe pain relief mediciations that have been developed specifically for cats and these are available from your vet.
+Over-the-counter pain meds designed for humans shouldn’t be given to cats.
+There are lots of safe cat painkillers that have been developed specifically for felines and these are available from your vet.

 If you are worried about any aspect of your cat’s health, please contact your vet in the first instance.